RahulKamble17/Test-Data-Generator-GenAI/README.md

 ----------------File Details---------------
-xyz has and end-to-end POC ready to use for Snowflake SQL scripts xyz has a conventional parser built for XML/Informatic (ETL mappings)-----> Can be extended using similar methods given in snowflake POC
+xyz has and end-to-end POC ready to use for Snowflake SQL scripts "conventional_xml_parser.py" has a conventional parser built for XML/Informatic (ETL mappings)-----> Can be extended using similar methods given in snowflake POC